Are you an active duty wounded, ill, or injured Service member looking for an adaptive reconditioning opportunity?

 Through this program, Service members also have access to the Healing Arts, which support both physical and psychological recovery and rehabilitation from visible and invisible wounds of war including traumatic brain injury (TBI), post-traumatic stress disorder (PTSD), and others.
 Learn more about Healing Arts and the Military Health System here.

-MASP WEEKLY CALENDAR
+MASP MONTHLY CALENDAR

 The MASP Team is bringing you great ways to participate in engaging adaptive activities and stay connected.
 Check out MASP’s monthly calendars to find activities for you and your family to do together, also stay connected with Town Halls by our team!